 We do not currently use derivative financial instruments.
 We generally place our marketable security investments in high-quality credit instruments, primarily U.S. Government obligations and corporate obligations with contractual maturities of less than one year.
 We do not expect any material loss from our marketable security investments and therefore believe that our potential interest rate exposure is not material.
-To date, sales from our international operations have been made in United States dollars.
-Accordingly, we have no current material exposure to foreign currency rate fluctuations, though we will continue to evaluate the impact of foreign currency exchange risk on our results of operations as we expand internationally.
+We have no current material exposure to foreign currency rate fluctuations, though we will continue to evaluate the impact of foreign currency exchange risk on our results of operations as we expand internationally.

-PART II--OTHER INFORMATION
+PART II -- OTHER INFORMATION